Dirack/creGatherStack/README.md

 ## Development setup

+- Madagascar package (3.0)

+- Vfsa package (1.1.1)

 You need to have the actual Madagascar package stable release installed on your computer.
 Please follow the [Installing Madagascar page](http://www.ahay.org/wiki/Installation) in the official documentation.
+You can install Madagascar automatically from Shell Script using program _madagainstall_ from [Shellinclude library](https://github.com/Dirack/Shellinclude/tree/v1.2.2-beta.1).

 You also need programs sfvfsacrsnh and sfnhcrssurf from version [v1.1.1 of vfsa package](https://github.com/Dirack/vfsa/tree/v1.1.1).
 Please